Social media marketing is hard work.

 Because we’re looking at specific pages, we’ll use an Engagement report rather than an Acquisition report.

-- Go to the Engagement > Pages and screens report
+- Go to the Engagement > Page path + Query string report

 - Click the “Add Filter +” so we can see just the social traffic